Tanilogy/tani/README.md

 ## System requirements

-Requires a Mac or Linux with Node.js (4+) and Neo4j installation.
+Requires a Mac or Linux machine with Node.js (4+) and Neo4j installation.

 ## Understanding the directories and files